cs-ed/edtech-plan-Isasea/1README.md

 Representation matters
 It is important that there is an acknowledgment of who historically had access to computers and who marketing aimed to sell computers to.
-Computers have been marketed to affluent white boys.
-This leaves students of colors and women out of the fields like computer science.
+Computers have been marketed to affluent ,white boys.
+This leaves students of colors and women out of the fields of computer science for many years.
+Because of this it is important that our students are able access computer science classes  make up for all the years they were left out.
+According to PBS in 2010 there was 18.7 percent of women in Computer Science.
+Additionally African American and Hispanics made less than 10% of the Comptuer science